Citation for this page in APA citation style. Close

 If I were to learn that my decision to have a third cup of coffee this morning was due to a random release of neurotransmitters, how could the indeterminacy of the initiating event count as the free exercise of my will?

-In two-stage models of free will, like that proposed by Martin Heisenberg, randomness simply generates new and original alternative possibilities for action.
-They do not directly cause actions.
-Harris dismisses Heisenberg's work.
-He says that "in the limit, Heisenberg's 'self-generated' mental events would amount to utter madness." (p.
+In two-stage models of free will, randomness simply generates new and original alternative possibilities for action.
+They need not directly cause actions.
+Harris says that "in the limit, 'self-generated' mental events would amount to utter madness." (p.
 104.)

-But Harris recognizes a role for objective chance, particularly quantum indeterminacy, in the world.
-Unlike Daniel Dennett, who thinks that biological evolution needs only the classical pseudo-randomness of a computer algorithm to drive species generation, Harris sees speciation as depending on quantum randomness and unpredictable in principle.
+But Harris recognizes a biological role for objective chance, particularly the quantum indeterminacy, in the world.
+Unlike Daniel Dennett, who thinks that biological evolution needs only the classical pseudo-randomness of a computer algorithm to drive species generation, Harris correcty sees biological speciation as depending on quantum randomness and unpredictable in principle.

 "Quantum effects do drive evolution, as high-energy particles like cosmic rays cause point mutations in DNA and the behavior of such particles passing through the nucleus of a cell is governed by the laws of quantum mechanics.
 Evolution, therefore, seems unpredictable in principle."